savannahostrowski/savannah.dev/content/posts/raspberry-pi-cluster.md

 Then, I waited for each of them to appear on my home network and grabbed their IP addresses and made note of which Pi had which IP address.
 After that, I ssh'd into each one and [installed Docker](https://docs.docker.com/engine/install/debian/) using the official release (which gets updated more frequently than Docker distributed via distros...heck yes, Moby 26 is out!).
 I had 3 different terminal tabs opened while I was working so I could switch between them quickly.

-Next, I waited for each Pi to appear on my home network, grabbed their IP addresses, and noted which Pi had which IP address.
-Then, I SSH'd into each one and installed [Docker](https://docs.docker.com/engine/install/debian/) )using the official release (which gets updated more frequently – Moby 26 is out!).
-I had 3 different terminal tabs open while working, allowing me to switch between them quickly.

 ### Step 3: Create the cluster using Docker Swarm

 I'll be honest – I initially planned to set up the cluster with Kubernetes via k3s, but boy howdy, that gave me so many problems right from the get-go.
 Also, it's a bit of a meme to [host your blog on Kubernetes](https://twitter.com/dexhorthy/status/856639005462417409), so I quickly changed my plan and decided to use Swarm instead.
 Setting this up was truly magical, save for one snag.
 Here's how it works: